kellyxzhou/OS-Project-3/devlog.md

 - Implement the actual splitting logic for nodes when they exceed their capacity.
 - Expand the search functionality to handle multi-level B-tree traversal.
 - Test the insertion and search functionality with different sets of key-value pairs.

+### Devlog Entry - [2024-12-05, 4:03 PM]

+**Thoughts so far:**
+Implemented the logic for splitting a B-tree node when it exceeds its maximum capacity.
+The node is split into two parts, with the middle key moved up to the parent node.
+If the parent doesn't exist (i.e., the split happens at the root), a new root node is created.
+The splitting logic is now in place, though it still needs to handle updating child pointers and managing nodes beyond the root.
+The program now allows for basic insertions, splits, and searches within the root node.

+Additionally, the search functionality was enhanced to search for keys in the root node and return the associated value.
+The menu system was improved to allow the user to interact with the program by choosing from options like creating a new index file, inserting key-value pairs, searching for keys, and quitting the program.

+**Plan for this session:**
+- Refine the logic for splitting nodes to handle child pointers and ensure that nodes are correctly linked after a split.
+- Expand the search functionality to traverse the tree and handle multi-level B-trees.
+- Implement more commands such as printing and extracting data, as well as error handling for invalid inputs and edge cases.